Chinese nationalism: Opposition

-In addition to the Taiwan independence movement and Hong Kong independence movement, there are a number of ideologies which exist in opposition to Chinese nationalism.

-Some opponents have asserted that Chinese nationalism is inherently backward and is therefore incompatible with a modern state.
-Some claim that Chinese nationalism is actually a manifestation of beliefs in Han Chinese ethnic superiority (also known as Sinocentrism), though this is hotly debated.
+There are movements for regional secession from China and independence for Taiwan.

-The so-called Milk Tea Alliance movement which exists in Hong Kong, Taiwan, and Thailand is also in opposition to Chinese nationalism.
+The Milk Tea Alliance formed by netizens from Hong Kong, Taiwan, and Thailand began as a reaction against Chinese nationalist commentators online.

 Elements of Japanese nationalism are hostile to China.
 In World War II, the Empire of Japan conquered large swathes of Chinese territory, and many contemporary nationalists in Japan deny the events of the Nanking Massacre.